 Darien is a small coastal town in southwest Connecticut with a population of nearly 22,000 residents.
-It covers 14.9 square miles with approximately 30 acres of scenic shoreline of the Long Island Sound.
+It covers 14.9 square miles with approximately 30 acres of the scenic shoreline of the Long Island Sound.

 Darien has easy access to Interstate 95 and the Merritt Parkway.
-There are two Metro North stations that offer service to New York's Grand Central Terminal with commute times of about 50 minutes during peak travel times.
+There are two Metro-North stations that offer service to New York's Grand Central Terminal with commute times of about 50 minutes during peak travel times.

-Known for its excellent schools, Darien has one of the highest expenditures per student in the Fairfield County with more than 90% of high school graduates going on to colleges and universities.
+Known for its excellent schools, Darien has one of the highest expenditures per student in Fairfield County with more than 90% of high school graduates going on to colleges and universities.

-Residents of Darien enjoy two public beaches, 205 acres of park and recreational facilities, an indoor ice skating rink and an equestrian center.
+Residents of Darien enjoy two public beaches, 205 acres of park and recreational facilities, an indoor ice skating rink, and an equestrian center.

 Originally settled in 1641 as part of Stamford, the area we know as Darien became Middlesex Parish in 1737.
 In 1820, residents petitioned the state legislature to establish Darien as a separate town.

 |Population in Households||21,771|

 |Total Housing Units||7,301 (100%)|